 - Financial professionals need an alternative investment instrument with greater access without the traditional limitations of traditional venture capital because, as COVID-19 has shown us, things can change.

 - Food and health are fundamental and non-discretionary.
 We all must eat.
 No matter where else we hunker down in times of crisis, this is indisputable.

 Imagine the best of venture capital without the barriers — lower investment thresholds, greater liquidity, ongoing optionality and lower fees.
 This is what makes the Yale Endowment model so successful yet has eluded most investors.
 COVID-19 has shown access and flexibility are essential in our investments and lives.

 A Focus at the Nexus of Food & Health.

 - Bonumose makes Tagatose production affordable and commercially viable.
-Tagatose is a fiber-based, sugar substitute without the glycemic and other negative impacts of sugar.
-You can watch a recent discussion we had with Dr. Robert Lustig, a known expert on the health impacts of sugar here.
+Tagatose is a fiber-based, sugar substitute without sugar’s glycemic and other negative impacts.
+You can watch a recent discussion with Dr. Robert Lustig, a known expert on the health impacts of sugar here.